-Giçlee prints on heavy-weight fine art paper from high-res detailed scans of all the originals.
-Each print will also come with a signed and numbered certificate of authenticity and will be shipped to you.
+Giçlee prints on heavy-weight fine art paper from high-res detailed scans of all the originals that replicates all the details and texture crisply.
+Each print will also come with a signed and numbered certificate of authenticity and can be shipped to you.
 Feel free to email me with any questions.

 Limited Edition Run:

 - A1 (33 x 23.4 in) = 50 Prints

 - A2 (23 x 16.5 in) = 60 Prints